American soccer clubs in international competitions: Men's clubs

 If one (or more) MLS club(s) were to qualify through multiple methods, then the next MLS club(s) with the most overall table points, regardless of conference, would qualify in the remaining slot(s).
 If the U.S. Open Cup champion has qualified through multiple methods, then the runner-up would fill the slot; should the runner-up have already qualified, then the next best MLS club in the overall table would earn the slot.
 If the Leagues Cup champion were to win the MLS Cup, then the MLS Cup runner-up would qualify to the round of 16; should the Leagues Cup slot(s) have already qualified, then MLS would be awarded with one additional slot to be given to the next best non-qualified team in the overall table.

 In past competitions, such as the North American SuperLiga (held from 2007 to 2010), the best teams based on regular season record to not qualify for the Champions League participated.

 Leagues Cup

-For the 2025 Leagues Cup 18 Major League Soccer clubs that reached 2024 MLS Cup playoffs qualified, with one exception.
-San Diego FC replaced Vancouver Whitecaps who competed in two other cup competitions in 2025.
+since the 2025 Leagues Cup 18 Major League Soccer clubs that reached MLS Cup playoffs qualified, with exceptions for team who are competing in two other cup competitions.